openvinotoolkit/openvino/docs/IE_DG/supported_plugins/VPU.md

 #### Fusing Rules

-Certain layers can be merged into Convolution, ReLU, and Eltwise layers according to the patterns below:
+Certain layers can be merged into convolution, ReLU, and Eltwise layers according to the patterns below:

 - Convolution
     - Convolution + ReLU → Convolution